The Marataba Trails Lodge experience

 Healthy-living cooking with fresh, organic and delicious meals, many prepared over an open fire

-Call us on (858) 523-9000 to start planning your vacation to Marataba Trails Lodge or take a look at our itineraries to Madikwe and the northwest
+Call us on to start planning your vacation to Marataba Mountain Lodge or take a look at our itineraries to Madikwe and the northwest

-An utterly unique experience is for the adventurous, this lodge offers a two or three night stay, with guests arriving on a day organized with the lodge on a case by case basis.
-The perfect place for those wanting to disconnect from the outside world completely, with an absence of Wi-Fi or mobile phone reception, a total omission of modern amenities and technology, this is where you go to completely get back to nature in a remote and authentic wilderness world of your own.
+An utterly unique experience for the adventurous, Marataba Trails lodge is the only camp to offer Malaria free big five walking trails in South Africa.
+A two or three night stay here is ideal, arriving on a day organized with the lodge on a case by case basis.
+This is the perfect place for those wanting to disconnect from the outside world, with an absence of mobile phone reception, this is where you go to completely get back to nature in a remote and authentic wilderness world of your own.

 The guides looking after you are of exceptional standard and will be sure to enthuse you all about the bush and what it has to offer.
 They are also very good at finding beautiful spots to cool off in a clear riverine for a refreshing dip!